 This is an initiative to create economic growth and improve quality of life in places.
 Working with local people and partners, including local authorities, Historic England is helping to breathe new life into old places that are rich in heritage and making them more attractive to residents, businesses, tourists and investors.

-In Wakefield, our work will focus on the Upper Westgate Conservation area and below are some documents to give you an idea of what this involves:
+Wakefield, our work will focus on the Upper Westgate Conservation area.
+More

 Merchant Gate is the name we've given to the area of the City that sits between County Hall and Westgate train station.
 It includes the Council's offices and the new